Prem01-cyber/Notes/Windows/Event Logs/Elements.md

 	- **DNS Event Logs:** DNS servers use these logs to record domain events and to map out
 	- **Custom Logs:** Events are logged by applications that require custom data storage.
 This allows applications to control the log size or attach other parameters, such as ACLs, for security purposes.

-- Under this categorization, event logs can be further classified into types
+- Under this categorisation, event logs can be further classified into types

 ![[Pasted image 20230807074207.png]]